 This should not be a chore.
 This is not exercise.
 (Although riding a bike sounds like fun.)
 This is fun.
 To that end, here are some of our favorite places to drink outside, while in Philly: beer gardens, pop-up bars in parks, rooftop oases, restaubars by the river.
 Spots to enjoy as time flies.

-HANG AT ROOFTOP BARS
+HANG OUT AT ROOFTOP BARS

 SUNSET SOCIAL.
 A lawn — Cira Green — grows atop a West Philly skyscraper, which, once you ride the elevator up, offers unparalleled views, burgers and fries, cold drinks, happy hourx, movie nights.
 Open daily.
 129 S. 30th Street

-SUPPORT NEIGHBORHOOD OUTDOOR BARS
+CHILL AT NEIGHBORHOOD OUTDOOR BARS

 AMERICAN SARDINE BAR in Point Breeze puts lawn chairs and umbrellas on its backyard patio — South Philly block-party vibes.
 On the menu: wings, Jersey tomato sandwiches, salt and pepper fries, sardine sandwiches, local beers.
 Open daily.
 1800 Federal Street

 GRAFFITI BAR.
-Washington West’s least-best-kept-secret bar in the alleyway behind Sampan has a 3-story-high mural by Ali M Williams, graffiti-covered tables, and crowds.
-Order a Scorpion Bowl cocktail (if you dare), and some satay, dumplings, and bao buns to hold you down.
+Washington West’s least-best-kept-secret bar in the alleyway behind Sampan has a 3-story-high mural by Ali M Williams, graffiti-covered tables and crowds.
+Order a Scorpion Bowl cocktail (if you dare), and some satay, dumplings and bao buns to hold you down.
 124 S. 13th Street

 THE GARDEN AT JET WINE BAR serves international wines from a between-buildings courtyard with a drink hut, umbrella tables, and foliage galore, including a big old tree.
 Open Tuesday through Saturday.
 1525 South Street